SRv6d/rpsl-rs/README.md

 }
 ```

-Since RPSL attribute values can either be single- or multiline, two different types are used to represent them.
+Since RPSL attribute values can either be single- or multiline, two different variants are used to represent them.
 See [Attribute] and [parse_object] for more details and examples.

 ### Parsing a WHOIS server response